Lemon-zz/TrackBMania/README.md

 ## Features

 - **5 Mouse Switches: Left, Right, Middle, Forward and Backward** - any button can make any function
-- **5 Tactile Switches** - For anything else
+- **5 Tactile Switches** - For anything else, including keyboard shortcuts.
-- **Metal Ball Bearings (3 TBUs)**: Ensures smooth, durable, and precise tracking.
+- **Metal Ball Bearings (3 TBUs)**: Ensures smooth, durable, and precise rolling.
 - **Metal Scroll Bearings**: Provides a smooth scroll wheel experience.
-130 points on revolution.
-Smooth scrolling (by pixels not by string) can be enabled and disabled on the way.
+65 ticks per revolution.
+Smooth scrolling (by pixels, not by string) can be enabled and disabled on the way.
 - **USB-C Connectivity**:
 - **Ergonomic Palm Rest and Hand Angle**: Designed for comfort during extended use, reducing strain.
 - **Large 53mm Trackball**: Offers a substantial, comfortable surface for effortless control.